 24. Products Sold By Door-to-Door Salepeople

-Whether they’re selling a vacuum cleaner or a magazine subscription, door-to-door salespeople can be very persuasive and can convince you to buy something you don’t actually want or need.
+Whether they’re selling a vacuum cleaner or a magazine subscription, door-to-door salespeople can be very persuasive and may convince you to buy something you don’t actually want or need.
 It’s best to just politely say no to whatever it is they’re selling.

 25. Luxury Cars